 Did you know fighting off strong food urges is something 90% of the population encounter everyday. – source

 It can be a challenging task to manage food cravings, but it is possible to control your cravings.
 Here are eight ways you can manage food cravings and reduce the urge to eat unhealthy foods:

 Drink More Water

 A lot of the time, when you feel an overwhelming urge to eat something salty or sweet, you aren’t really hungry- you’re just thirsty!
 It’s normal for your body to confuse hunger with thirst.
 Next time you are met with an intense food craving, try drinking a big glass of water.
 After a few minutes, you may realize your urges disappear.
-Drinking enough water each day has many other health benefits as well, including aiding in weight loss.
+Drinking enough water each day has many other health benefits as well, including aiding in weight loss and better self-care.

 When you skip a meal and allow your body to drop into “starvation mode” you are more likely to consume foods that are unhealthy, calorically dense, and/or high in sugar content.
 The more you skip meals, the more your body will crave unwholesome foods.
 If you allow hunger cues to get too strong, you will likely lack control over what you end up eating to end the feeling of hunger.
 This can cause you to make poor food decisions that may lead to binge eating or weight gain.
 Instead of skipping a meal, grab a healthy snack such as an avocado, an apple, or some veggies and hummus.
 Not only will you lessen your cravings, but you will give your body the proper nutrients it needs to stay healthy and feel energized throughout the day!

 Take Steps To Reduce Stress